 In certain cases, Dr. McNally may use an ultrasound to guide a needle biopsy, commonly ordered if you have an unusual growth in one of your reproductive organs.

 You may know of ultrasounds as a common tool during pregnancy to evaluate a developing fetus.
-At Evergreen Integrative Gynecology, pelvic ultrasounds occur when medically indicated.
+At Evergreen Women's Health, PC., pelvic ultrasounds occur when medically indicated.
 Symptoms that might require ultrasound investigation include:

 An ultrasound can help diagnose ovarian cysts, uterine fibroids, polycystic ovaries, and tumors.
 These issues can then be treated with minimally invasive surgery or other methods to restore optimal gynecological health.